mslacken/clustduct/Usage.md

 ```
 installpxe="true"
 ```
-For easy deployment to the section *<oemconfig>* the entry
+For easy deployment to the section `<oemconfig>` the entry
 ```
 <oem-unattended>true</oem-unattended>
 ```
-is added and as well the packgage *salt-minion* is added in the section *<packages type="image">* with
+is added and as well the packgage *salt-minion* is added in the section `<packages type="image">` with
 ```
 <package name="salt-minion"/>
 ```

-Now the image can be perpared with
+Now the image can be prepared with
 ```
 kiwi-ng --type oem system prepare\
 --description kiwi-descriptions/suse/x86\_64/suse-leap-15.0-JeOS \
 --root /tmp/leap15_oem_pxe
 ```
-As a root image now exists, we can easily some minor modifications there, like copying the ssh-key, enable the *salt-minion* with
+As a root image now exists, we can easily make some minor modifications there, like copying the ssh-key, enable the *salt-minion* with
 ```
 systemctl --root /tmp/leap15_oem_pxe enable salt-minion
 ```